Twenty Questions about Homeschool Annual Testing

 6. Can you provide me with some references?

 11. How do I decide which testing option in best for my child?

 If your child is not yet reading or has difficulty focusing on a task for an extended period of time (30 minutes) and/or if you need more personal feedback or suggestions for homeschooling, the non-test assessment is probably the better choice.
 However, if you want statistical, objective information about how well your student performs as compared to public/private schooled students, then a standardized test would be the better option.

 12. If I am using a homeschooling curriculum that provides testing, will that test fulfill the testing requirement of the law?

 Our law requires that homeschooled students be evaluated by a teacher currently working in the field of education, which would be a non-test assessment, or that they take a standardized test approved by the State Board of Education (SBE).
+The tests offered by curriculum companies are usually placement tests and end of chapter or end of subject tests, and not standardized achievement tests.
 You can find the current list at www.sbe.wa.gov.
 Confirm that your homeschool curriculum provider uses a test that is in compliance with the SBE.
 See Question No. 5.

 13. What information will I receive from a standardized test report?